 On 28 December 2022, Ex-Tropical Cyclone Ellie crossed over the coast of Western Australia and dumped around 500 millimetres of rain in less than a week.
 River levels in the Kimberley town of Fitzroy Crossing got to almost 16 metres high.
 More than 200 homes were damaged - several roads and highways too - and remote communities were left isolated.
 The destruction was widespread.

-As an Incident Controller, Glenn Hall ASFM was one of many DFES personnel in charge of coordinating emergency response efforts to help keep people out of harm’s way and deliver emergency services to the community.
+As an Incident Controller, Glenn Hall ESM was one of many DFES personnel in charge of coordinating emergency response efforts to help keep people out of harm’s way and deliver emergency services to the community.
 Hear how Glenn helped lead the response and recovery efforts during this record-breaking flood.

 Science isn’t a word we’d expect to hear when talking about fire or emergency services.
 But major spills and leaks, hazardous material fires, poisonings and explosives are all emergencies that involve chemicals – and we know there is a lot of science behind that.